open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/emt-build-and-deploy.md

 # Build Edge Microvisor Toolkit and Deploy on Edge Nodes

-This guide will walk you through the entire process of deploying Edge Microvisor Toolkit.
+This guide will walk you through the entire process of deploying the Edge Microvisor Toolkit.
 You will learn how to build the toolkit, install it on single or multiple edge node clusters, and deploy AI solutions.